ULTIMATE Guide to Taganga, Colombia (and 15 Fun Things to do!)

 The easiest day trip to Tayrona National Park is actually from Taganga because there is a boat that goes directly from Taganga to Cabo San Juan beach in Tayrona.

 However, if you want to do the famous hike in Tayrona from El Zaino entrance gate to Cabo San Juan, then you can take the boat one way and the public bus the other way.
-Alternatively, you can book a day trip that hikes both ways.
+Alternatively, you can book a day trip that hikes both ways but note that the tour departs from Santa Marta.

 If you want, you can spend a night or two in Tayrona National Park.
 For more info, read our blog about where to stay in Tayrona!